Amplitude-Developer-Docs/amplitude-dev-center/docs/data/creating-your-tracking-plan.md

 <!-- ![Source Modal](/img/source.png#400) -->
 <p><img alt="Source Modal" src={useBaseUrl('/img/source.png#400')} /></p>

 A Source's runtime defines the [platform-language combination](/using-the-tracking-library) used by that part of your application (e.g. iOS — Swift).
-Iteratively uses this information to generate the correct tracking library for engineers implementing your tracking plan.
+Amplitude Data uses this information to generate the correct tracking library for engineers implementing your tracking plan.

 A Source's set of destinations defines the analytics providers that will receive events from this particular Source.